How to play Playstation games in Windows

 ePSXe is my favorite Playstation One emulator.
 The only problem with it is that it is not as easy to set up as most emulators.
 Luckily, it’s still easy once you know what to do.
 Follow the steps outlined in this tutorial and you’ll be playing PSOne games in no time!

 1. You can download ePSXe here.
 Download ePSXe 1.7.0 and extract the contents of the .zip into a new folder.
 Don’t try to run it just yet!
 You need some things first.
 Let’s start with the bios.
 We can’t link you directly to these bios, but they’re pretty easy to find.
-The file you’ll need is called scph1001.bin and can usually be found in a Google search or a search in your favorite P2P software (such as Limewire, Bittorrent etc.).
+The file you’ll need is called scph1001.bin and can usually be found in a Google search (2021 update: took me 2 min to find on Reddit).
 Be sure to check it for viruses!
 When you have it, you need to copy it into the bios folder where you extracted the contents of the .zip earlier.

 2. click to enlarge